-Supporting a barn cat is a safe, inexpensive way to control the rodent population.
-There are no poisons for children and pets to get into, no need to set nasty rodent traps.
+Supporting a working cat is a safe, inexpensive way to control the rodent population while providing a home for a cat who cannot be adopted out to an indoor household.
+There are no poisons for children and pets to get into and no need to set nasty rodent traps while employing a working cat.
 This environmentally friendly pest control saves money and prevents horses, livestock, and dogs from being accidentally poisoned.

-A barn cat is a working cat who is feral or semi-feral.
-Garden kitties often love to be petted.
-They may or may not be good hunters.
-For safety reasons, it is best to have an inside area (for example, a garage or shed) for the nighttime.
+A working cat is a cat that is feral or semi-feral (not friendly).
+For safety reasons, an inside area (for example, a garage or shed) must be provided for the nighttime.

 What kind of care do I need to provide?

 - Provide a warm, secure, dry barn or building to protect them from the elements and predators.

 - Commit to keeping the cats confined to a large cage for approximately three weeks to acclimate them to their new environment before release.
 We have detailed instructions of what this three to four week confinement period entails.

 - Provide a daily supply of dry food and fresh water – during confinement and after release.

 - Monitor and provide for the safety and well-being of the cats as their caretakers.

 - Provide licensed veterinary care in the event of a severe injury or illness.

 How are cats picked for the Working Cat Program?